marco-cheung/runner-tag-streamlit/README.md

 **● Step 2: Use Streamlit to read the data from the Google Sheet** **● Step 3: Build the user interface and search functionality (e.g. textbox, pagination using buttons) using Streamlit**

 p.s.
 [This post](https://blog.streamlit.io/create-a-search-engine-with-streamlit-and-google-sheets/) motivated me to get my hands dirty to build my app by myself!

+To summarize, here’s how to build this platform to tag bib numbers in a few steps:

+**1. Train a custom object detection model (YOLOV8) to detect bib number** **2.
+Crop the bib number object(s) from original image** **3.
+Use OCR toolkits (PaddleOCR) to recognize the number in each cropped image.**
+**4. Wrap the above steps into a python function and run model inference on cloud (In my case, I'm using GCP Vertex AI instance).**
+**5. Export and save results in a Google Spreadsheet.**
+**6. Build a web service using Streamlit for end-users to respond with the result.**

 ## License